 If you prefer to do this manually, select each column and then specify its data type.
 You can also hold down the Ctrl key or Shift key and select multiple columns at once and change the data types or column length for multiple columns at the same time.

 A Flat File Connection Manager initially treats each column as a 50-character string by default.
-Leaving this default behavior harms performance when you have a true integer column that you’re trying to insert into SQL Server, or if your column contains more data than 50 characters of data.
+Leaving this default behaviour harms performance when you have a true integer column that you’re trying to insert into SQL Server, or if your column contains more data than 50 characters of data.
 The settings you make in the Advanced page of the Connection Manager are the most important work you can do to ensure that all the data types for the columns are properly defined.
 You should also keep the data types as small as possible.
-For example, if you have a zip code column that’s only 9 digits in length, define it as a 9-character string.
+For example, if you have a zipcode column that’s only 9 digits in length, define it as a 9-character string.
 This will save an additional 41 bytes in memory multiplied by however many rows you have.

 A frustrating point with SSIS sometimes is how it deals with SQL Server data types.
-For example, a varchar maps in SSIS to a string column.
+For example, varchar maps in SSIS to a string column.
 It was designed this way to translate well into the .NET development world and to provide an agnostic product.
-The following table contains some of the common SQL Server data types and what they are mapped into in a Flat File Connection Manager.
+The following table contains some of the common SQL Server data types and what they are mapped into a Flat File Connection Manager.

 By default, SSIS issues a contract between the Flat File Source and a Data Flow.
 It states that the source component must validate any numeric or date column.
 For example, if you have a flat file in which a given column is set to a four-byte integer, every row must first go through a short validation routine to ensure that it is truly an integer and that no character data has passed through.
 On date columns, a quick check is done to ensure that every date is indeed a valid in-range date.

 This validation is fast but it does require approximately 20 to 30 percent more time to validate that contract.
 To set the FastParse property, go into the Data Flow Task for which you’re using a Flat File Source.
 Right-click the Flat File Source and select Show Advanced Editor.
 From there, select the Input and Output Properties tab, and choose any number or date column under Flat File Output ⇒ Output Columns tree.
-In the right pane, change the FastParse property to True, as shown in below diagram.
+In the right pane, change the FastParse property to True, as shown in the below diagram.

 If you know that you want to process a series of flat files in a Data Flow, or you want to refer to many files in the Control Flow, you can optionally use the MultiFlatFile or “Multiple Flat File Connection Manager.”
 The Multiple Flat File Connection Manager refers to a list of files for copying or moving, or it may hold a series of SQL scripts to execute, similar to the File Connection Manager.
 The Multiple Flat File Connection Manager gives you the same view as a Flat File Connection Manager, but it enables you to point to multiple files.
 In either case, you can point to a list of files by placing a vertical bar (|) between each filename: